Speaking events – in person and online – and press

 I’ll be travelling to Kathmandu and Pokhara to participate in the first vegan festival of the Himalayas and joining an incredible roster of speakers.
 Find all the details here

-Abertarff House, live and in person and mini vegan fair, 27 August 3pm Inverness, Scotland
+Abertarff House, live and in person and mini vegan fair 27 August at 3.00pm Inverness, Scotland

 Book talk, reading, signing and Q&A along with vegan cakes, tea, coffee and a mini vegan fair (from 11am to 5pm).
 Get tickets to the talk here and the fair is free.

-Asbury Book Cooperative, live and in person, 23 June 7pm in Asbury Park, New Jersey, USA
+Asbury Book Cooperative, 23 June at 7.00pm in Asbury Park, New Jersey, USA

 Launch party in downtown NYC!
 15 June